+There are also accessories that can be chosen when desired such as the optional sustainer heater and 6" legs.
 The optional sustainer heater with thermostat is extremely practical for maintaining wash tank temperature between cycles.
-The 1250-watt heater will hold the wash tank temperature between 130°F and 140°F when machine is not in operation.
+The 800 watt heater will hold the wash tank temperature between 130°F and 140°F while the machine is not being run.
+See parts manual for the parts list and accessories available for the machine.

-The supply water to the GL-X must be a minimum of 140°F. The pipe supplying the water must be 1⁄2" minimum.
+The supply water to the L-1X and L-1X16 must be a minimum of 140°F. The pipe supplying the water must be 1⁄2" minimum.
 The plumbing connection is located at the back of the machine.
-The drain is a 1" NPT fitting located at the back of the machine for easy attachment of your drain hose.
+The drain is a 1" barbed fitting located at the back of the machine for easy attachment of your drain hose.
 See section 2.2.2 Plumbing.

-This manual is structured to provide a complete reference guide to the GL-X. It is presented in a manner that all users will be able to comprehend and use as an effective tool in supporting the installation, operation and maintenance of the glasswasher.
+This manual is structured to provide a complete reference guide to the L-1X and L-1X16.
+It is presented in a manner that all users will be able to comprehend and use as an effective tool in supporting the installation, operation and maintenance of the dishmachine.
 The first section provides the specifications and details of the operational cycle.
 The next section explains how the machine is packaged and what to look for when receiving the machine.
 After unpacking the machine, this manual explains how to install and set up the machine for use.
 Requirements are given for plumbing, wiring, and space considerations.
-Our well-trained sales representatives prior to the order being placed always take these attributes of the machine into consideration.
-In the manual, quidance is also given for operation to ensure that the machine will be able to run optimally.
+These attributes of the machine are always taken into consideration by our well-trained sales representatives prior to the order being placed.
+In the manual, guidance is also given for operation to ensure that the machine will be able to run optimally.